cvxgrp/cvxpylayers/README.md

 gradA, gradb = tape.gradient(summed_solution, [A_tf, b_tf])
 ```

+Starting with version 0.1.3, cvxpylayers can also differentiate through log-log convex programs (LLCPs), which generalize geometric programs.
+Use the keyword argument `gp=True` when constructing a `CvxpyLayer` for an LLCP.

 ## Examples
 Our [examples](examples) subdirectory contains simple applications of convex optimization
 layers in IPython notebooks.